Campbell Stuart

 Sir Campbell Arthur Stuart GCMG KBE KStJ (5 July 1885 – 14 September 1972) was a Canadian newspaper magnate.
-He ran propaganda operations for the British during both World Wars.
+He ran propaganda operations for the British during both World Wars, and was one of the co-founders of the Special Operations Executive (SOE).

 Early life

 In 1885 Campbell Arthur Stuart was born in Montreal, Canada to stockbroker Ernest Henry Stuart and Letitia Mary S. Brydges.
 He was descended from British Empire loyalists who moved to Canada from the United States of America following the American War of Independence.

 First World War

 In 1915, Stuart raised an Irish-Canadian regiment drawn from both the Protestant and Roman Catholic communities in Quebec.
 En route to France he arranged for the officers and men of the regiment to march through Ireland as a show of solidarity.

 The effect of this effort to build a cross denominational consensus caught the attention of Canadian Prime Minister Sir Robert Borden.
 Borden arranged for Stuart to travel to the Vatican City to seek an audience with Pope Benedict XV and raise Papal interest in French Canada's war effort.
 Vatican officials were reportedly astonished at the speed in which he obtained his audience.

 After his Vatican mission, Borden dispatched Stuart to Washington D.C. as Assistant Military Attaché.
 This made Stuart the first Canadian to be officially appointed to the British Diplomatic Service.
 Lord Northcliffe arrived in the United States and had Stuart transferred to his mission as Military Secretary in New York City.
 He then moved with Northcliffe to London to work in a propaganda role as Deputy Director of Propaganda in Enemy Countries.

 At the end of the First World War, Campbell was a Lieutenant-Colonel and had been Mentioned in Dispatches.